Charles-Ndugire/personal-blog/README.md

 ## Known Bugs
-* There are no known bugs currently but pull requests are allowed incase you spot a bug
+* There are no known bugs currently but pull requests are encouraged incase you spot a bug

 ## Contact Information

-If you have any question or contributions, please email me at [mikeycharlesm7@gmail.com]
+If you have any question or contributions, please email me at [mikeych@gmail.com]

 ## License
 * *MIT License:*
-* Copyright (c) 2019 **Owiti Charles**
+* Copyright (c) 2019 **Charles Ndugire**